Integrability and concentration of the truncated variation for the sample paths of fractional Brownian motions, diffusions and L\'{e}vy processes: Introduction

 where $d_{D}$ denotes the Skorohod metric.
-Since the total variation does not depend on the (continuous and strictly increasing) change of argument and the function $f^c$ minimizing $ TV\left( g,[a,b] \right)$ appears to be a c\`{a}dl\`{a}g one, solutions of both problems coincide. \end{rema} The quantity (\ref{tv:def}) is called truncated variation and it is finite for any c\`{a}dl\`{a}g function, since every such a function may be uniformly approximated by step functions.
-Moreover, the truncated variation is a continuous and convex function of the parameter $c>0$ (cf. \cite{Loch}) and it obviously tends to the total variation as $c \downarrow 0.$ For a process with paths with almost surely infinite total variation may be of interest to assess the rate at which $TV^c$ diverges to infinity.
+Since the total variation does not depend on the (continuous and strictly increasing) change of argument and the function $f^c$ minimizing $ \TV ( g,[a,b] )$ appears to be a c\`{a}dl\`{a}g one, solutions of both problems coincide. \end{rema}

+The quantity (\ref{tv:def}) is called truncated variation and it is finite for any c\`{a}dl\`{a}g function, since every such a function may be uniformly approximated by step functions.
+Moreover, the truncated variation is a continuous and convex function of the parameter $c>0$ (cf. \L ochowski \cite{Loch}) and it obviously tends to the total variation as $c \downarrow 0$.
+For a process with paths with almost surely infinite total variation may be of interest to assess the rate at which $\TV^c$ diverges to infinity.